 Since setting up as a Virtual Assistant I’ve used lots of different tools.
 Some I’ve found invaluable and some I tried and decided they weren’t for me.
 Some are techy to help the collaboration between myself and clients and some are just to help me work more productively or remotely.

-By using small business tools to make your processes more efficient.
+There are lots of great nifty tools available to make your small business processes more efficient.
 These are the best software apps that I use and perhaps some are your favourites too.

 My go-to app for making images.
 It’s useful for making social media and blog images, profile headers, leaflets and logos.

 You can add your brand colours, customise images with your logo, use your chosen fonts and upload your own images.
 I use the free version but there is a premium version where you can quickly resize images for all platforms.
 A must-have tool for creating social media images with consistent branding.

 A really great app that has so many uses.
 I predominantly use it as storage for notes, often for things about my teens that I need to remember.
 I keep notes for shopping and you can snip web articles and images into it too.
 It’s really useful for saving snippets that have triggered an idea for a blog post, or for sharing on your social media.